 CU Swing Dance is dedicated to the promotion and enjoyment of the social and solo African American jazz dances of the 1920's-1940's, and the incredible music, cultural history and very active community they are linked to.

 The club provides affordable weekly swing dance lessons covering the basics and more advanced material, taught by world-class professional teachers Evita Arce and Nathan Bugh.
 Lessons are open to all Columbia affiliates with a Dodge Fitness Membership.
 The atmosphere is welcoming and supportive.
 If you stick with it, you will learn how to swing dance!

 In addition to lessons, the club hosts occasional workshops and semesterly dances with fantastic live bands throughout the semester.
 The club also boasts an audition-only performance troupe, which performs on campus and competes at various events, including the annual New York Intercollegiate Swing Exchange.
 Members of CU Swing take full advantage of the vibrant community of swing dancers and traditional jazz musicians that New York City has to offer.

-All lessons this semester will be held on Wednesdays, Foundations at 7 and Advanced at 8!
+All lessons this semester will be held on Wednesdays, Swing 2 at 7 and Swing 1 at 8!
 Check our lessons tab for locations.